 Navy Federal Credit Union is a credit union oriented toward military service members.
 It has been around since 1933.
 NFCU is a full-service, traditional, brick-and-mortar financial institution with hundreds of local branches scattered throughout the U.S.

-It's currently the largest nationally-chartered credit union in the United States.
-It has over 12 million members and $144 billion in deposits.
+It's currently the largest credit union in the United States.
+It has over 13.3 million members and $168.4 billion in assets.

 What Do They Offer?